Christ Church, Weems.

 Ammon has led many Virginia businesses, including acting as chairman of Bay Banks of Virginia, chairman of the Bank of Lancaster, chairman of the Northern Neck Insurance Company, president of the Virginia Association of Mutual Insurance Companies, Vice President of the Virginia Chamber of Commerce, and in many other roles.

 He remains active in many aspects of community life.
 He served as President of the Mary Ball Washington Museum & Library, president of the Northern Neck Historical Society, and chairman of the Lancaster County Landmarks Commission and its Bicentennial Commission.
 He is a member of Grace Episcopal Church, Kilmarnock, Virginia, where he has been elected to the Vestry and as Senior Warden three times.
 He has served as trustee of the funds of the Episcopal Diocese of Virginia.
 He is also active in local charitable work and remains president of the Tidewater Foundation, Incorporated, a local charitable organization.
 For many years he has been Chairman of the Board for the Northern Neck Symphony Orchestra.

 The Current Firm

 Morgan W. Alley acts as Managing Partner.
-Other partners are Ammon G. Dunton, Jr., John C. Hodges, Elizabeth B. Hurd, and Of Counsel, Nancyellen Keane.
+Other partners are Ammon G. Dunton, Jr., John C. Hodges, and Elizabeth B. Hurd.
+Nancyellen Keane and David Hudgins are Of Counsel.
 Learn more about our attorneys by clicking the following button.